-Consumers are tuning into live streams because these interactive and real-time events allowing them to learn more about a brand and product than they ever could through static product descriptions, various pictures or even product demonstration videos.
+Consumers are tuning into live streams because these interactive and real-time events allow them to learn more about a brand and product than they ever could through static product descriptions, various pictures, or even product demonstration videos.
 So with that, your mobile commerce strategy must be focused on surfacing the perfect blend of educational and entertaining information that persuades a consumer to engage further with their brand.
 Educating them on the features, entertaining them to keep watching, and delivering them the next best version of themselves.

 Ditch Mobile First, Think Consumer First

 A mobile commerce strategy is no longer about the mentality of mobile-first.
 Rather, brands need to align teams to a consumer-first approach.